 For small spaces we recommend the eLite Jr Kit.
 It comes with 4 lights and runs off a small watch battery which is included in the kit.
 The eLite Jr. features 12 built in patterns to choose from.
 This unit is powered by a small CR1225 battery, which keeps things tiny, but a trade-off will be less battery life.
 More info can be found here:

 We have many LED cable types , LED colors and cable lengths to suit a variety of applications.
 Start here for a list of them and other LED accessories:

 LED Cables and Accessories

 You can connect some eLite kits together (not eLite Jr.) and power them from one power source using Jumper Cables:

-If you need to run 2 LEDs from one output, we have an Expander Board:
+If you need to run 2 LEDs from one output, we have a Port Expander:

 And finally,the newest member of our team, the NanoLite.
-Unfortunately the NanoLite isn't compatible with any of our eLite products, but if you need to go even smaller than the eLite Jr this is the product for you!
-The NanoLite Basic features a 15mm x 15mm main board and uses two coin cell batteries for power.
-IT has an integrated ON/OFF switch and four outputs to our smallest ever LED cables called NanoLite Cables.
-NaoLite Basic Kit can be found here:
+Unfortunately the NanoLite isn't compatible with any of our eLite Series products, but if you need to go even smaller than the eLite Jr this is the product for you!
+The NanoLite Basic Kit features a 15mm x 15mm main board and uses two coin cell batteries for power.
+It has an integrated ON/OFF switch and four outputs for our smallest ever LED cables called NanoLite Cables.
+NanoLite Basic Kit can be found here: